 (ATTN: Beth Trecasa, Associate Director, Inamori Center)

-The jury will consist of external experts from the fields of military ethics, philosophy, law, and history, offering a combination of field experience (the practitioner’s perspective) and the academia (the theoretical perspective).
+The jury will consist of external experts from the fields such as military ethics, philosophy, law, and history, offering a combination of field experience (the practitioner’s perspective) and academia (the theoretical perspective).
 The chair of the jury will be Prof. Shannon E. French, who is the Inamori Professor in Ethics; Director of the Inamori Center; and Director of the CWRU master’s degree program in military ethics.

 The first prize consists of:

 the opportunity to present on the thesis at Euro-ISME’s annual conference;

 a commemorative award.

 The second prize consists of: